mroderick/blog.jekyll/geeks-welcome-to-berlin/index.md

 When in doubt, or if you're not going to Alexanderplatz, The [BVG journey planner](http://www.bvg.de/index.php/en/index.html) is quite good, as are the route planning apps (see below).

 ### From TXL
 From Tegel Airport, the easiest way to get to Alexanderplatz is to take the "TXL" bus route that goes directly there.
-You'll need an AB ticket, which will cost €2.60 and is valid for the rest of your journey inside the AB zone.
+You'll need an AB ticket, which will cost €2.70 and is valid for the rest of your journey inside the AB zone.

 **Don't forget to validate your ticket**

-Or, you can take a taxi, should be about €25 to Alexanderplatz.
+Or, you can take a taxi, should be about €25-€30 to Alexanderplatz.

 ### From SXF
 From Schönefeld Airport, you have the option of two different train connections.
 I recommend taking the regional train (not the S-bahn).
-You'll need an ABC ticket, which will cost €3.20 and is valid for the rest of your journey inside the ABC zone.
+You'll need an ABC ticket, which will cost €3.30 and is valid for the rest of your journey inside the ABC zone.

 **Don't forget to validate your ticket**

-Or, you can take a taxi, should be about €35 to Alexanderplatz.
+Or, you can take a taxi, should be about €35-€40 to Alexanderplatz.

 ## Getting a data plan

+*[If you have an EU sim card, and are reading this after 2017-06-15, then this section is most likely irrelevant](https://ec.europa.eu/digital-single-market/en/news/commission-prepares-ground-end-roaming-charges-june-2017), as the unreasonable roaming charges will have been banned.*

 First things first, you will probably want a data plan for one or more of your devices for your visit, right?